kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 The two downgrade paths differ in whether the target version knows these values at all.

 **The target version knows the values, with the feature gate disabled.** On kube-apiserver the values are preserved on existing pods and rejected on new ones, so a pod already using them keeps its reference and can still be updated.
-On a node, the gate being disabled means the node stops declaring the feature, and the pods there that reference these values are failed once its kubelet restarts; drain them first, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+On a node, the gate being disabled means the node stops declaring the feature, and the pods there that reference these values are failed once its kubelet restarts; drain them first, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).

 **The target version does not know the values.** kube-apiserver rejects pods that reference them: these are new values of an existing field, so validation checks them against a closed set of allowed names and fails with an unsupported container resource error.
 Operators should remove these references from pod specs before such a downgrade.